open-feature/community/config/README.md

 The `tools/peribolosbuilder.go` contains our custom generation logic for the peribolos configuration.

-Within the `config` directory we are storing our configurations.
+Within the `config` directory, we are storing our configurations.
 (this can be overwritten with a config flag (`--config`) when executing `peribolosbuilder.go`).

 ## Configuration Structure

-Each directory within the `config` directory represents a GitHub Organization (therefor we will refrain to it as `org-folder`).
+Each directory within the `config` directory represents a GitHub Organization (therefore we will refrain from it as `org-folder`).
 This directory will only be picked up when there is a `org.yaml` within the directory.

 Within this `org-folder` we can have multiple teams/workgroups.
-Those teams are represented with an own subfolder (the name of the team) containing a `workgroup.yaml`.
+Those teams are represented with their subfolder (the name of the team) containing a `workgroup.yaml`.

-`peribolosbuilder.go` will fetch this configurations and generate a proper peribolos configuration based on this.
+`peribolosbuilder.go` will fetch these configurations and generate a proper peribolos configuration based on this.

 ### org.yaml